Healthy Homes Assessment Kotemaori

 Draught Stopping Kotemaori

-If you are able to feel external air coming in or a clear draught from a gap or hole that is, it’s probably a gap or hole that needs sealing in the way you can.
-Cracks and gaps that are large should be sealed permanently.
-Gaps greater than 3mm that let air in or out within the home require seals.
-For example, if the open fireplace isn’t being used, it can cause draughts and must be sealed off.
-Landlords and property managers are responsible for ensuring such draughts are eliminated as much as possible.
+If you can feel external air entering or a clear draught from a crack or a gap, then it’s probably a gap or hole that requirements sealing in somehow.
+Large gaps and cracks should be sealed permanently.
+Gaps greater than 3mm that let air into or out within the house need seals.
+For example, if an open fireplace isn’t used it can create draughts.
+This should be shut off.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as far as possible.

-You don’t need to cover up gaps or holes that are part of the building.
-For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure as the household gets warmer and cooler, so that they are able to be opened and closed rather than securing.
-We will check every window and door during the Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps in the construction.
+For example, tiny gaps around windows and doors could be required to allow for movement within the structure when the house heats and cools, in order to let them be opened and closed rather instead of being stuck.
+We will examine all doors and windows during an Healthy Homes assessment of your rental property.

 Check out the complete details for the Healthy Homes draught stopping requirements.